CodeMaxx/Awesome-Terminal-Commands/README.md

 - **Trivia:** ARP stands for Address Resolution Protocol.

 `traceroute [IP address/ Domain name]` tracks  the route packets taken from our computer on their way to a given host.
 It utilizes the IP protocol's <b>time to  live</b> (TTL) field  and  attempts to elicit an `ICMP TIME_EXCEEDED` response from each gateway along the path to the host.
 This response contains the IP address of the gateway which are then listed as output on the terminal.<br/>
 **Note:** You might see `*`(asterisk) instead of IPs sometimes.
-This means that the packet was not aknowledged and no response was sent before timeout.
+This means that the packet was not acknowledged and no response was sent before timeout.
 This is generally done purposefully to hide the identity of the servers.

 `whois domain_name.com` - Generates a long list of output regarding the server registration.